glcomtech/glwiz/CODESTYLE.rst

 Coding Style
 ============
-- All pull requests must merge to development branch.
-- Just use `cargo fmt` before commits and pushes.
+Just use `cargo fmt` before commits and pushes.